HungryTurtleCode/htc_website/_posts/2016-05-22-3-ng-repeat-directive.md

 In steps the [ng-repeat](https://docs.angularjs.org/api/ng/directive/ngRepeat){: target="_blank"}<!--_--> directive.
 What this lovely directive allows us to do is declare an area of markup and tell Angular that it should repeat that markup for each item in a dataset that we specify.

-In our case we will create the markup for one of our turtles &#8211; also taking advantage of the {{}} binding to grab hold of each bit of information we want.
+In our case we will create the markup for one of our turtles &#8211; also taking advantage of the {% raw %}{{}}{% endraw %} binding to grab hold of each bit of information we want.
 Then using the ng-repeat directive, we will tell angular to simply repeat all of that markup for each turtle in the JSON.
 Phew!
 That&#8217;s more like it.

 ### We Need An Alias Again.